Updated on 2023/09/27

 Books 1

-1. Long Term Prediction of the Delayed Behavior of Concrete Structures – The Case of the VERCORS Mock-Up
+1. Long Term Prediction of the Delayed Behavior of Concrete Structures – The Case of the VERCORS Mock-Up Reviewed International journal

-Aili A., Torrenti J.M.
+Aili A, Torrenti J.M

 RILEM Bookseries 2023